 To date, we have funded our operations primarily with proceeds from the IPO, the sales of preferred stock, grants and licenses and the upfront payment from the GSK Collaboration Agreement.
-As of September 30, 2023, we had \$204.1 million in cash and cash equivalents and \$440.8 million in available-for-sale securities.
-To date we have not generated any revenue from product sales and do not expect to generate revenue from the sales of products for the foreseeable future.
+As of March 31, 2024, we had \$146.6 million in cash and cash equivalents and \$435.1 million in available-for-sale securities.
+The Company also had recorded \$13.0 million of receivables related to cash proceeds for matured investments as of March 31, 2024.
+In addition, we have entered into the Sales Agreement with Cowen and Company LLC ("Cowen") to offer and sell shares of our common stock having an aggregate offering price of up to \$125,000,000, from time to time, through an at-the-market offering program.
+To date we have not made any sales pursuant to the at-the-market offering program.
+Under the Sales Agreement, Cowen will be entitled to compensation up to 3.0% of the gross proceeds of any shares of common stock sold under the Sales Agreement.
+Furthermore, to date we have not generated any revenue from product sales and do not expect to generate revenue from the sales of products for the foreseeable future.

 In addition, in the event that we receive revenue from products or services related to the intellectual property developed arising from the programs, we must pay to the Walloon Region a 0.33% royalty on revenue related to the inupadenant grant and a 0.15% royalty on revenue on the belrestotug grant (increased from 0.12% effectively December 2021).
 The maximum amount payable to the Walloon Region under each grant, including the fixed annual repayments, the royalty on revenue, and the interest thereon, is twice the amount of grant received.
-The Company recorded a royalty accrual of \$0.8 million as of September 30, 2023, due to the upfront payment received pursuant to the GSK Collaboration Agreement.
+The Company recorded a royalty accrual of \$0.9 million as of March 31, 2024, due to the upfront payment received pursuant to the GSK Collaboration Agreement.